rajithadp/BRDriver/README.md

 ### BRDriver Interface
 ![alt text](https://github.com/rajithadp/BRDriver/blob/main/beforeSubmit.png)

-Based on the given values BRDriver will give predictions.
+Based on the given values BRDriver will give predictions as follows.

 ![alt text](https://github.com/rajithadp/BRDriver/blob/main/afterSubmit.png)

 To work with this script you need to pre-install the following python packages